cakephp/docs/en/orm/saving-data.rst

 Without the call to ``dirty()`` the updated comments will not be saved.

-If you are creating a new entity, and want to add existing records to a has many/belongs to many associatino you need to initialize the association property first::
+If you are creating a new entity, and want to add existing records to a has many/belongs to many association you need to initialize the association property first::

     $article->comments = [];